All 81 crepant resolutions of a finite quotient singularity are hyperpolygon spaces: Introduction

-identifies the singular hyperk\"ahler space $X_n(0)$ with the tangent cone at infinity of the hyperk\"ahler manifold $X_n(\theta)$.
+By virtue of the construction of the hyperpolygon space $X_n(\theta)$ as a hyperk\"ahler quotient, in the sense of \cite{HKLR}, it carries a complete hyperk\"ahler metric for any generic choice of $\theta$.
+Recently, there has been much interest in the asymptotic geometry of such spaces.
+The resolution of singularities $X_n(\theta) \to X_n(0)$ identifies the singularity $X_n(0)$ with the tangent cone at infinity of the hyperk\"ahler manifold $X_n(\theta)$.
 The full description of the asymptotic geometry of $X_n(\theta)$ requires precise estimates on the decay of the true hyperk\"ahler metric on $X_n(\theta)$ to the (singular) cone metric on $X_n(0)$.

-It is known that $X_{4}(\theta)$ is \emph{asymptotically locally Euclidean} (ALE).
-In general, for a smooth, noncompact hyperk\"ahler manifold of real dimension $4k$, this means that the asymptotic geometry is modelled on the singular space $\C^{2k}/G$ for some finite subgroup $G$ in $\Sp(k) = \Sp(2k,\C) \cap \mathrm{U}(2k)$, whose action on the unit sphere $S^{4k-1} \subset \C^{2k}$ is free.
-In particular, the orbifold cone $\C^2/G$ has an isolated singularity at the origin.
-For $k=2$, the hyperk\"ahler ALE-spaces were classified by Kronheimer~\cite{Kronheimer1, Kronheimer2} to be the crepant resolutions of the Kleinian singularities $\C^2/G$ for the finite subgroups $G < \mathrm{SU}(2)=\Sp(1)$.
-The hyperpolygon space $X_{4}(\theta)$ corresponds to the (affine) $D_4$ case --- that is, to the quaternion group $Q_8 < \mathrm{SU}(2)$, and hence $X_4(0)$ is the orbifold cone $\C^2/Q_8$ which has an isolated singularity at the origin.

-As a further generalisation of ALE, a smooth noncompact hyperk\"ahler manifold is called \emph{quasi-asymptotically locally Euclidean} (QALE) if its asymptotic geometry is modelled on $\C^{2k}/G$ for a finite subgroup $G$ in $\Sp(k)$ that does not necessarily act freely on the unit sphere in $\C^{2k}$; here $\C^{2k}/G$ has singular strata given by non-isolated quotient singularities.
+It is known that $X_{4}(\theta)$ is asymptotically locally Euclidean (ALE).
+As a further generalisation of ALE, a smooth noncompact hyperk\"ahler manifold is called \emph{quasi-asymptotically locally Euclidean} (QALE) if its asymptotic geometry is modelled on $\C^{2k}/G$ for a finite subgroup $G$ in $\Sp(k)$.
 Both ALE and QALE metrics have maximal, that is, Euclidean volume growth.
-Regarding larger values of $n$, Theorem~\ref{t:isom} shows that the hyperpolygon space $X_{5}(0)$ is the orbifold cone $\CC^4/G$ for the group $G = Q_8 \times_{\ZZ_2} D_8$ in $\Sp(2)=\Sp(4,\CC) \cap \mathrm{U}(4)$.
-This provides significant evidence for the following conjecture:
+Theorem~\ref{t:isom} shows that the hyperpolygon space $X_{5}(0)$ is the orbifold cone $\CC^4/G$ for the group $G = Q_8 \times_{\ZZ_2} D_8$.
+For generic $\theta$, we expect that $X_{5}(\theta)$ is quasi-asymptotically locally Euclidean; see Conjecture~\ref{conj:QALE}.